Gerald Boyd (British Army officer) explained

 Military career

-He served in World War I with 11th Infantry Brigade as part of the British Expeditionary Force.[2]
-He became a General Staff Officer with 1st Division and with 6th Division before becoming a Brigadier-General on the General Staff of 5th Army Corps in France in 1916.[2]
-He was made Commander 170th Infantry Brigade in France in July 1918 and General Officer Commanding 46th (North Midland) Division in September 1918.[2]
+Boyd served in the First World War with the 11th Infantry Brigade as part of the British Expeditionary Force.[2]
+He became a General Staff Officer with 1st Division and with the 6th Division before becoming a Brigadier-General on the General Staff of 5th Army Corps in France in 1916.[2]
+He was made commander of the 170th Infantry Brigade in France in July 1918 and, after being promoted to the temporary rank of major general in September, was made general officer commanding (GOC) of the 46th (North Midland) Division.[2]
 He led the 46th Division when it successfully stormed the Hindenburg Line at Bellenglise during the Battle of St Quentin Canal.[1]

-After the War he was made a Brigadier General on the General Staff at General Headquarters of British Army on the Rhine and then General Officer Commanding Dublin District in Ireland in 1920.[2]
-He was appointed Commandant of the Staff College, Quetta, in 1923 and Military Secretary in 1927.[2]
+After the war Boyd was made a Brigadier General on the General Staff at General Headquarters of British Army on the Rhine and then General Officer Commanding Dublin District in Ireland in 1920.[2]
+He was appointed commandant of the Staff College, Quetta, in 1923 and Military Secretary in 1927.[2]
 He died of cerebral spinal fever in 1930.[1]

 Family

-In 1913 he married Grace Sophia Burdett and they went on to have two sons.[1]
+In 1913 Boyd married Grace Sophia Burdett and they went on to have two sons.[1]

 Further reading